-Wilson, Dussault and their fellow RCAP commissioners reported a decade ago that "We have before us an agenda of decolonizing the relationship between aboriginal and non-aboriginal people in Canada an agenda that the experience in other societies demonstrates is not an easy road to follow."
+Wilson, Dussault and their fellow RCAP commissioners reported a decade ago that "We have before us an agenda of decolonizing the relationship between aboriginal and non-aboriginal people in Canada-an agenda that the experience in other societies demonstrates is not an easy road to follow."

-A good place to start attending to all this - remembering that colonialism is a violation of human rights that harms and stunts present and future generations - might be to discuss and clarify the terminoltural genocide at the hands of the ogy we all use, and to start taking to heart some of the many clarion commission reports and court judgments from recent decades that warn that the path we are on is fundamentally wrong.
+A good place to start attending to all this - remembering that colonialism is a violation of human rights that harms and stunts present and future generations - might be to discuss and clarify the terminology we all use, and to start taking to heart some of the many clarion commission reports and court judgments from recent decades that warn that the path we are on is fundamentally wrong.